Finding Critical ValuesIn Exercises 17–20, refer to the informati... | Channels for Pearson+

 Critical Values

 Critical values are the threshold points that define the boundaries for rejecting the null hypothesis in hypothesis testing.
 They are determined based on the significance level (alpha), which indicates the probability of making a Type I error.
-For a significance level of 0.05, critical values can be found using statistical tables or software, depending on the distribution being analyzed (e.g., normal, t-distribution).
+For a significance level of 0.05, critical values can be found using statistical tables or software, depending on the test type (e.g., z-test, t-test).
+These values help in deciding whether the test statistic falls into the rejection region.

 Recommended video: